 The fees vary depending on the reason for fingerprinting.
 The fee is usually comprised of an FDLE submission fee, an FBI submission fee, and a provider rolling fee.
 All appropriate fees are listed during the scheduling process.

 What forms of payment do you accept?

 Payment is due at the time of fingerprinting.
-We accept cash or credit/debit cards with Visa, MasterCard, Discover and American Express logo.
+We accept cash or credit/debit cards with Visa, MasterCard, Discover, and American Express logo.
 Please be advised that we DO NOT accept checks.

 What if my requesting agency requires photo submission at the time of fingerprinting?

-Some states agencies now require photo submission during fingerprinting.
+Some state agencies now require photo submission during fingerprinting.
 If that is the case, we have a small photo studio in our office and will take the photo during the fingerprinting appointment.
 There will be an additional photo capture fee included in your fingerprinting fee.
-If you are required to have a photo submitted at time of fingerprinting, please refrain from wearing hats or heavy makeup to your appointment.
+If you are required to have a photo submitted at the time of fingerprinting, please refrain from wearing hats or heavy makeup to your appointment.

 How long before the requesting agency receives my results?